Judicial Yuan: Justices

-There are in total of 15 justices (大法官 (Dàfǎguān, Tōa-hoat-koaⁿ)) serving in the Constitutional Court, current members are:
+There are in total of 15 justices (大法官 (Dàfǎguān, Tōa-hoat-koaⁿ)) serving in the Constitutional Court, current members include:

 Important decisions

 Important decisions of the Constitutional Court are listed as the following.

 Interpretations made before the Constitutional Court Procedure Act

 Interpretation No. 31

 In 1954, the Council of Grand Justices extended the terms of members of the Legislative Yuan and the Control Yuan elected in 1948, ruling that:

-As a result of the Council’s ruling, first-term members of the Legislative and Control Yuans continued to serve for the next four decades until 1992, resulting in distortions of representation.
+As a result of the council's ruling, first-term members of the Legislative and Control Yuans continued to serve for the next four decades until 1992, resulting in distortions of representation.
 Following the death of some of those representatives, the Temporary Provisions against the Communist Rebellion were amended to allow vacancies to be filled by holding supplementary elections or by adding more seats for representatives elected locally in Taiwan.

 Interpretation No. 261

 The Council of Grand Justices issued interpretation No. 261 on June 21, 1990.
 The Council of Grand Justices ruled on the constitutionality of the continued sitting in the National Assembly of members elected on the mainland in 1948 and ordered that:

 The court further required the government to hold a nationwide second-term election of the national representatives including a certain number of representatives-at-large for the proper functioning of the constitutional system.